1983shiv/ref-notes/Reactjs.md

 ---

+### Can you explain the dependency array that is often passed as the second argument to useEffect?
+What happens when it's present, absent, or an empty array?

+**Answer**:
+- When the dependency array is present (e.g., [variable]): The effect will run after the initial render and then again after any subsequent render where at least one of the values in the dependency array has changed since the previous render.
+In your example, the effect would re-run only when the variable changes.

+- When the dependency array is absent (no second argument): The effect will run after every render.
+This includes the initial render and every subsequent re-render of the component.

+- When the dependency array is an empty array ([]): The effect will run only once after the initial render.
+It essentially mimics the componentDidMount lifecycle method in class components, running once when the component mounts.
+It's important to note that if your effect uses any values from the component's scope (like props or state), and those values change over time, your effect will still be using the initial values unless you include them in the dependency array.

 ### 13. What is the equivalent of componentDidMount in functional components?

 **Answer**: Use `useEffect` with an empty dependency array (`[]`) to mimic `componentDidMount`.
 It runs once after mount.